DK (singer): Personal life

 DK has been recognized by fans for his compassionate and empathetic nature, as showcased in an episode of a Dingo Story YouTube series titled "수고했어 오늘도" (translated: Good Job Today Too), released on February 13, 2023.
 In this episode, he personally prepared a lunch box for a fan, whom he shared a heartfelt conversation with about working hard in daily life.

 Outside of his music career, DK is an avid sports enthusiast, enjoying activities like football, volleyball, baseball, and basketball.
 He has expressed particular interest in baseball, often expressing his support for the Doosan Bears.
 On April 2, 2023, DK was invited to throw the ceremonial first pitch at a Doosan Bears game.
 In January 2025, he met with South Korea's 2008 Olympics Baseball Squad on SBS' Tail to Tail Story.
+In January 2025, DK also revealed that he was playing for an amateur baseball club.